MILE-Lab/indic-keyboards/README.md

 | Punjabi  | &#10006; | Inscript |
 | Malyalam | &#10006; | Inscript |
 | Oriya    | &#10006; | Inscript |

+Please check the wiki for assistance on how to use this tool.